UNINETTSigma2/documentation/getting_started/ssh.md

 ## Jumping through login nodes

-When already logged in, you can easily jump from one login node to the other by typing `ssh login-X` (for Fram, Saga and Betzy) or `ssh loginX` (for NIRD).
+When already logged in, you can easily jump from one login node to another by typing `ssh login-X` (for Fram, Saga and Betzy) or `ssh loginX` (for NIRD).
 Please, replace "X" with the number of the login node you want to access.

 Also, the same is valid for when we want to access a specific compute node we are running our jobs.
 However, it is only possible to access compute nodes that you currently have jobs running.